-Handover means that the system will have passed the NSF and DOE Construction Completeness Review #3 (CCR3).
-Noting the formal close out of the MREFC grant and AURA cooperative agreement occurs with CCR4.
-The as delivered system will be capable of delivering images that satisfy the construction design requirements derived from the Science Requirements Document (SRD: Ivezić & The LSST Science Collaboration (LPM-17)).
-These requirements are defined in the LSST System Requirements (LSR: ?) and Observatory System Specifications (OSS: Claver & The LSST Systems Engineering Integrated Project Team (LSE-30)) documents.
-Following the final phase of commissioning which includes science validation (SV) observations, the state of the system will be assessed and the readiness of the system and team to begin the survey will be made.
-Further optimization by the Operations team will be planned to ensure the system operates reliably at the needed level of performance capabilities.
+Handover means that the system will have passed the NSF and DOE close out review.
+The as delivered system will be capable of delivering images that satisfy the science requirements as defined in SRD (Ivezić & The LSST Science Collaboration (LPM-17)).
+Following the final phase of commissioning which will include science validation (SV) observations, the state of the system will be assessed and the readiness of the system and team to begin the survey will be made.
+Further optimization by the Operations team will be planned as needed to ensure the system performs reliably at the needed level of capability.